Redesigning a subscription based donation platform

 User Surveys

-We conducted user surveys using randomized samples on SurveyMonkey to understand user behavior in the context of donating to charities.
-We devised a list of questions to understand:
+We conducted user surveys using randomized samples on SurveyMonkey to understand user behavior in the context of donating to charities:

 user demographics